GERM 111 - Elementary German (3 Hours)

 Prerequisite(s): GERM 215 or GERM Proficiency

-GERM 305 - Conversation in German:Diversity in German Culture (3 Hours)
+GERM 305 - Culture of Birth, Culture of Migration (3 Hours)

 Prerequisite(s): one course above GERM 215